TomasJohansson/adapters-shortest-paths/docs/README.md

 * Regarding the ["bsmock"](https://github.com/bsmock/k-shortest-paths) implementation, it was not even a maven project.
 Therefore I [forked](https://github.com/TomasJohansson/k-shortest-paths/commits/adding-maven-structure-and-junit-test) it and created a maven project of it.
 I have created a [pull request with my changes](https://github.com/bsmock/k-shortest-paths/pull/2).
 * Regarding "reneargento", it was neither a maven project, which was the reason for forking it.
 It also included a jar file, but the fork is instead using maven and jitpack for defining the dependency in the pom file.
 Please [read about the license for that dependency](https://github.com/TomasJohansson/algorithms-sedgewick-wayne).
 * Regarding "mulavito", it was neither a maven project, which was one of the reason for forking it.
 It also included unnecessary (for the purpose of just wanting to use the shortest path algorithm) many third-party libraries which have been removed from a branch of the fork.
 * Regarding "Jython/Networkx" it is different from the others.
 Instead of using a dependency in Maven pom file for an external Java library, it uses a Python script within the Adapter library.
 It will only work if you have installed Jython and the pip package networkx (and you must have some jython environment variable defining the jython home directory).
-This is tested with Windows 10 and Jython 2.7.2 which is currently (april 2020) the latest Jython version.
-To make the code in this implementation find your Jython home directory with your file jython.jar, then you must have defined an environment variable containing the string "jython" (**not** case sensitive) for example "jython.home" or "JYTHON_HOME" or simply "JYTHON".
+This is tested with Windows 10 and Jython 2.7.2 which is currently (october 2020) the latest Jython version.
+To make the code in this implementation find your Jython home directory with your file jython.jar, then you must have defined an environment variable containing the string "jython" (**not** case sensitive) for example "jython.home" or "jython_home" or simply "jython".
 In that Jython home directory there should be a subdirectory "Lib/site-packages" and there you should have installed 'networkx' with this command: "jython -m pip install networkx".

 #### Some concepts in graph theory: